MA, Trinity College, Cambridge University; Dip. Law, City University; David Karmel and William Shaw Awards from Gray’s Inn

 - Frequently advised on common coverage issues such as aggregation, double insurance, successor practices, what constitutes the making of a claim and sham partnership.

-- Been extremely busy in recent times advising insurers in connection with coverage issues arising from lender claims against small firms.
+- Advising insurers in connection with coverage issues arising from lender claims.

 Miles has experience of claims involving all aspects of a professional’s potential liability, including allegations of breach of duty, retainer and trust, breach of fiduciary duty, deceit, dishonest assistance, fraudulent conspiracy and breaches of relevant regulatory provisions, such as the Financial Services and Markets Act 2000.